c-chiniquy/iglo/docs/README.md

   - Can load .ttf and .otf files.
   - Can load pre-baked font files (pre-rendered glyph atlases).
   - Supports signed distance fields with glow and outline effects.
-- Handles window and input (mouse/keyboard).
+- Manages the window and handles mouse/keyboard input.

 ## Gallery